xiaochao99/xiaomi-miloco/docs/usage/README.md

 On the Rules Management page, click "Add Rule" and fill in the required rule details as needed.
 [Reference video](https://www.bilibili.com/video/BV1BACsBzEUZ/?share_source=copy_web&vd_source=a325cb1aeca5ec6a025e5978183ab07c)

 #### Method 2: Automatically Create Rules
 Implementation: In the AI Hub, describe rule-based requirements using natural language in the dialog box.
-The large model will invoke the rule creation Agent to automatically generate the rule.
+The LLM will invoke the rule creation Agent to automatically generate the rule.
 1. Select the camera(s) for which the rule should be active.
-If no selection is made, the large model will automatically choose by default.
+If no selection is made, the LLM will automatically choose by default.
 Then, select the MCP service(s) required for the rule.
 After configuration, describe your rule-based requirement in natural language and click "Send".
-2. The large model will analyze the user's Query, invoke the rule creation Agent, and automatically populate the rule card.
+2. The LLM will analyze the user's Query, invoke the rule creation Agent, and automatically populate the rule card.
 Users can modify the content of the auto-generated rule card if needed.
 After verifying the card content, click "Save Rule" to successfully create the rule.
 3. [Reference video](https://www.bilibili.com/video/BV1zwCsBgEMc/?share_source=copy_web&vd_source=a325cb1aeca5ec6a025e5978183ab07c)

 ### How to Configure Models